choderalab/ambermini/devtools/README.md

 You may also
-find it helpful to compare a 3-way diff between the version of AmberTools(X), AmberTools(X+1), and AmberMini to see all the changes and make sure you dont remove files AmberMini needs that AmberTools does not (X is current version AmberMini is built against and you are upgrading from).
+find it helpful to compare a 3-way diff between the version of AmberTools(X), AmberTools(X+1), and AmberMini to see all the changes and make sure you don't remove files AmberMini needs that AmberTools does not (X is current version AmberMini is built against and you are upgrading from).